The use of family trust elections is very common among discretionary trusts.

 Family Trust Elections

-In theory fixed or non-fixed trusts can make family trust elections.
-But in practice only non-fixed (generally discretionary) trusts usually make an FTE.
+In theory fixed and non-fixed trusts can both make family trust elections.
+But in practice it is usually only non-fixed (generally discretionary) trusts who make an FTE.

 There is no one-size-fits-all.
 Family trust elections might benefit one but harm another.
 So you need to weigh up the minus and plus before you decide.